Athletics and Title IX

 - The college has a proven history and continuing practice of expanding participation opportunities in response to the developing interests and abilities of the underrepresented gender.

 - The college is fully and effectively meeting the interests and abilities of the underrepresented gender.

 - Each athletic program receives the same amount of government funding; any further funding is due to the team's fundraising efforts.

 - Each player receives the same per diem amounts during traveling.

 - Game and practice schedules are designed with an effort to provide equal treatment to all teams and rental groups.

-- Athletic participation is proportionate to enrollment at Edmonds CC.
+- Athletic participation is proportionate to enrollment at Edmonds College.

 - The college seeks athletic administrative and coaching staff that seek to better the athlete holistically, and who are innovative and experienced in skill and care.